 Pumpkin Turtle Cheesecake

 New York cheesecake uses heavy whipping cream that is whipped to make it light and airy.
 Regular cheesecake does not use this method and the cheesecake is denser using more egg yolks.
-Also, New York cheesecake does not have the crust up the sides like regular cheesecake.
+Also, New York cheesecake does not have the crust up the side like regular cheesecake.

 - Oven temperature calibration.
 Get a thermometer so your oven is really at the actual temperature it is supposed to be because not all ovens are correct.